 COVID-19 in Shanghai: 4 new imported cases

-The second patient is a Chinese working in Singapore who arrived at the local airport on November 5.
+The second patient is a Chinese working in Serbia who arrived at the local airport on November 9.

+The third patient is a Chinese working in Nigeria who arrived at the local airport on November 10.

-The third patient, a Singaporean, and the fourth patient, an Indian visiting relatives in Singapore, took the same flight and arrived at the local airport on November 8.
+The fourth patient is a Chinese working in the United States who arrived at the local airport on November 10.

 Meanwhile, two patients were discharged upon recovery.